-If you’re heading to Disney World, you’ll need to wear a face covering.
+If you’re heading to Disney World, you’ll need to wear a face covering at all indoor locations.
 You probably already know that.
 But here’s a break-down of exactly what that means.

-Masks have to meet certain specifications.
+Masks also have to meet certain specifications to comply with Disney’s policies.
 For example, they must be made of at least two layers of breathable material, fully cover your nose and mouth, fit snugly on your face, and be secured with ties or ear loops.
 Keep in mind that bandanas, masks with vents, gaiters, face shields, and other specific things will not count as face coverings in Disney World.

 If you want to wear a mask that has a transparent panel over your mouth, there are specific rules you’ll need to follow for that.
 For example, the plastic panel must contain no openings, and it must be attached to the fabric mask on all sides using a tight knit stitching.

-Masks are also required at Disney World’s water parks in specific areas.
-But there are some areas of the water park where masks will NOT be allowed at all.
+Masks are also required at all indoor locations at Disney World’s water parks.
+But there are some areas of the water park where masks are NOT allowed at all.
 You can read about those water park face mask rules here.